benjaminemanuel13/SmileGeminiLib/README.md

 **Perfect for Unity**

-Simply drop ReDist files into Assets (as plugins) and use *GeminiService* and there you go
+Simply drop ReDist files into Assets (as plugins) and use *GeminiService* and there you go.

+**.Net Usage**

+And of course its compatable with any .Net project (its .net Standard 2.1 because I need to use it in Unity).

+**Samples**

+I'll be adding samples over the next few days.